-We have been following the guidance of the CDC, WHO, and our Pennsylvania State leadership and reopened our tours as of June 27th.
+We have been following the guidance of the CDC, WHO, and our Pennsylvania State leadership and reopened our tours.
 We have implemented new safety measures and are following the requirements of the businesses we visit.
 Our group sizes are smaller, guides will have hand sanitizer with them at all times and masks are required to participate.

 We are thinking of our community, our guests, and our partners at this unprecedented time in our world history.

 You are what makes our region in Pennsylvania such a special place to live and work.